The Anomaly (novel): Final page

 The rest of the work is more difficult.
 Among others, there is the series of letters "u.l.c.é.r.a.t.i.o.n.s.," a reference to the extended heterogrammatic poem "Ulcérations" by Georges Perec, which in 1974 was the first publication of La Bibliothèque oulipienne.
 The last three letters can be read as forming the word "fin" (end) vertically.
 The five preceding letters—"sable"—indicate another possible meaning: "sable fin" (fine sand) evokes the granularity of time.
 However, if these last lines in the shape of an hourglass provide a key to the novel, it is a deliberately incomplete key.
 During a round table discussion held on 14 May 2021 at the Maison de la Poésie in Paris, Hervé Le Tellier and nine of the translators of L'anomalie spoke at length about the final page.
 While confirming the existence of an underlying text, the author refused to make it known, preferring to leave it to readers and translators to reconstruct it.

-Publication
+Publication and sales

 On 4 January 2021, the novel reached a circulation of 820,000 copies.
 On 6 May 2021, a circulation of one million copies was declared by Éditions Gallimard and GfK; this figure constitutes a threshold rarely reached by a Prix Goncourt-winning novel.

 According to Challenges, thirty-seven translations were in progress as of January 2021.
+As of June 2022, the novel had been translated into 45 languages and sold in countries such as the United States, Germany, Japan, but also in Uzbekistan and Estonia.

+On 2 June 2022, the novel was published in pocket (poche) format through Gallimard's Folio collection.

+An English translation by Adriana Hunter was published by Other Press on 23 November 2021 (ISBN 978-1-63542-169-9).